UBC-biol525D/UBC-biol525D.github.io/Topic_5/README.md

 Step 3.
 The first program you need to run is velveth

 Velveth takes in a number of sequence files, produces a hashtable (i.e. all the kmers), then outputs two files in an output directory (creating it if necessary).
-These files are called Sequences and Roadmaps, and are necessary to velvetg.
+These files are called Sequences and Roadmaps, and are necessary to run velvetg (the next step).

 The syntax to run velveth is as follows: